 Designated Shoreline Access Areas are open only to conventional motor vehicles and street-legal ATVs with a permits.
 Some areas are closed to street-legal ATVs seasonally.
 Unpaved Designated Roads within SAA do not require a permit.
 Speed limits are 15 mph unless otherwise posted.

 A permit system is in development.
-Permits are required for the following areas.
+Once the permit system is inplace, they will be required for the following areas.

 There is no additional camping fee or permit required to camp in undeveloped backcountry areas, with some exceptions: